hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 Then:
 * Create and install the private and public rsa keys ([Using PuTTY Key Generator](http://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe))
 ![a](https://cloud.githubusercontent.com/assets/3483165/5589993/935707ee-90f8-11e4-9c8b-8ecd213694cc.png)

-* Copy the public key to the Authorized keys on the remote (RT-8075) using the GUI (Administration/System)
+* Copy the public key to the Authorized keys field on the remote router(RT-8075) using the GUI (Administration/System)

 * Save the private key and copy it to **/jffs/dropbear** under the name of: **rsa_id**
 ![a](https://cloud.githubusercontent.com/assets/3483165/5590022/25627790-90f9-11e4-9900-40be8bc9ee17.png)

 * Test the keys to make sure it's possible to login on the remote (RT-8075) without a password.
-ENter this command line on the RT-1080 ssh terminal:
+Enter this command line on the RT-1080 ssh terminal:

 > *ssh -p XXXX -i /jffs/dropbear/rsa_id aaaaa@ZZZZZ.asuscomm.com

 If everything is ok, you will be logged on the remote server.
 To logoff, simply type: exit ans Return.

 At the RT-1080 ssh terminal, please execute each rsync commands manually, the ones on the post-mount script: